 Folk

-I am interested in folk: dance, music, song and festivals.
+I am interested in folk: mainly dance, but also music, song and festivals.

 Folk Dancing

 I first folk danced when IVC started holding ceilidh style dances for its members in 1974.
-These used to attract about 100 people monthly on Saturdays at its own premises up two stories of concrete stairs in Barwick Street Birmingham city centre.
+These used to attract up to 100 people monthly on Saturdays at its own premises up two storeys of concrete stairs in Barwick Street Birmingham city centre.

 IVC then started fortnightly dances on a Friday.